Outbound links of a website can be understood as internal outgoing links or external (backlinks).

 Sitechecker also has a Google Chrome extension that makes it easier to check individual pages.

-SEO Minion is an excellent Google Chrome extension to analyze external links.
+SEO Minion is an excellent Google Chrome extension for analyzing external links.
 SEO Minion can show all broken outbound links, but also highlight all different links (internal, external, follow, or no-follow).
 Then you can see directly in the text which links are external no-follow links for example.
 Additionally, SEO Minion highlights the links in different colors depending on the link status.

 Because of the simple view and adjustments, SEO Minion is my recommendation for a short real-time website check.
 But also Sitechecker is a good free choice on the go.
 For continuous updates on outbound links, SEOBility is a great free resource.